usnistgov/dft-crossfilter/SETUP.md

 At this point you are set for the data access part.
 For the visualizatio part you will have to build this modified bokeh snapshot.
 You will need to have gulp installed.
-When asked, selected the full install.
+When asked, selected the full install with the option 1):
+1) build and install fresh BokehJS

     $ source activate dft-crossfilter
     $ cd dtf-crossfilter/bokeh/bokehjs/